timble/www.openpolice.be/_about/index.md

 To accomplish this, a choice is made to move away from big ready-made products and from outsourcing to large IT providers.
 Instead the architecture is build feature by feature, working from the start with a multidisciplinary technical and digital team and in direct connection with the platform stakeholders.

-This is a new approach to technology architecture for the Belgian Police which ensure that Police zones have a modern technical architecture needed to deliver great digital services.
+This is a new approach to technology architecture for the Belgian Local Police, and Belgian Government in general, which ensures that Police zones have a modern technical architecture needed to deliver great digital services.

 ## Methodology